With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Maury County, TN.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Maury County, Tennessee can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

-Camelot Of Mid South Tn is a mental health clinic in Maury County, Tennessee, located at 230 East James Campbell Boulevard, Suite 103, 38401 zip code.
-Camelot Of Mid South Tn offers outpatient treatment.
-Camelot Of Mid South Tn provides cognitive behavioral therapy, group therapy and dialectical behavior therapy to children / adolescents, adults and seniors 65 or older.
-Camelot Of Mid South Tn also supports people requiring dual diagnosis treatment, people with PTSD and people with trauma.
-Some other services provided by Camelot Of Mid South Tn include case management, court-ordered outpatient treatment and education services.
+Camelot Of Mid South Tn is a mental health treatment center in Maury County, TN, located at 230 East James Campbell Boulevard, Suite 103, 38401 zip code area.
+Camelot Of Mid South Tn provides outpatient treatment.
+Camelot Of Mid South Tn offers individual psychotherapy, cognitive behavioral therapy and behavior modification to seniors 65 or older, young adults and children / adolescents.
+Camelot Of Mid South Tn also supports people with PTSD, people with trauma and people requiring dual diagnosis treatment.
+Additional services at Camelot Of Mid South Tn consist of case management, education services and therapeutic foster care.

 Yes, Tennessee offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.